 We arrive then

-to a small harbor where we rent a canoe with which we follow the cliffs and then swim together with fish nugs.
-The water
+to a small harbor where we rent a canoe with which we follow the cliffs.

-We take the car back to a simple restaurant with a splendid view of the sea, where with a stone (beer) and
+We take the car back to a simple restaurant with a splendid view of the sea.

-We drive to Centuri, where we stop to take another swim and admire the coast; the islet in front of Centuri would invite
+We drive to Centuri, where we stop to take another swim and admire the coast.

 we explore a stretch of rocky coast on foot and take another swim.
-When we arrive at the picturesque village of Erbalunga, with
+Then we arrive at the picturesque village of Erbalunga, with

-its old houses that rise from the sea, it is the hour of the aperitif.
+its old houses that rise from the sea.

-Since the restaurants of Erbalunga are beautiful but expensive, we continue to Bastia, where we arrive in time to make a
+The restaurants of Erbalunga are beautiful but expensive, so we continue to Bastia, with its historical center.

 in Livorno at 6 am, ready to live another day.